 Cristal received her Bachelors in Chicano Studies from University of California, Riverside this past spring 2016.
 At UCR, Cristal was the Director of External Affairs for their Mini Medical School, Volunteer Coordinator for the HOSA Club, Spanish translator for the Riverside Free Clinic, and member of the Medical Scholars Program.
 She was also awarded a Health Career Connections internship summers 2014 and 2015, where she had the opportunity to work with the Desert Aids Project- Get Tested Coachella Valley campaign and the Regional Access Project Foundation.
 For the two years she spent at UCR, she was awarded a 2-year scholarship from the UCR Foundation.

 Cristal is excited to have returned to the Coachella Valley- a promise she had made to herself at a young age.
 She is currently working for the Riverside County Latino Commission on Alcohol and Drug Abuse Services out in Coachella, as Program Coordinator for their Strengthening Families program- an evidence-based practice that uses a parent, youth, and multi-family group format to prevent teen problem behaviors and substance abuse, strengthen parenting skills, and build family strengths to the cities of Mecca, Thermal, Coachella, and Desert Hot Springs.
-Cristal plans to return to school in a couple years, and is currently deciding if that will be to pursue a career as a family physician or as a mental health professional.
-Ultimately, she wants to start her own nonprofit in the desert.
-Cristal is passionate to serve the underserved populations of eastern Coachella Valley, and hopes to inspire a positive change in the health and well-being of her community.
+Cristal plans to attend the National University of Natural Medicine in the fall of 2019 where she will pursue a Doctor of Naturopathic Medicine degree as well as a Master of Science in Integrative Mental Health.
+Ultimately, she wants to start her own practice in the desert where she will provide holistic primary care to her communities.
+Cristal is passionate to serve the underserved populations of the Coachella Valley, and hopes to inspire a positive change in the health and well-being of her community.

 Send this to a friend